LewisN3142/N-Body-Gravity/README.md

 3. Once you have installed Python and the required libraries, you will also need an IDE (Integrated Development Environment).
 The standard Python installation comes with its own, namely IDLE, which is sufficient to run the code in this repository.
 However you may wish to install another, for example <a href="https://notepad-plus-plus.org/">Notepad++</a> or <a href="https://www.spyder-ide.org/">Spyder</a>, to aid in your own development.

     Note: an IDE is only required if you wish to specify your own input and output files, add your own functions to compute other derived quantities, or change the settings detailed below.
-If you only wish to demo the code, simply double clicking on the file `N_Body_Systems.py` will run the code on the test file `dataTest.csv` and save the output to `dataOutput.csv` and `dataTest_acceleration.png`.
+If you only wish to demo the code, simply double clicking on the file `N_Body_Systems.py` will run the code on the file `dataInput.csv` and save the output to `dataOutput.csv` and `dataInput_acceleration.png`.

 4. Finally, you will need to either download or clone this repository, or download the files.
 In order to clone the repository, use the following command:
     ```sh